 Kaplan vs Princeton Review GMAT

-A thorough comparison of the GMAT prep courses from Kaplan and Princeton Review
+A thorough comparison of the GMAT prep courses from Princeton Review and Kaplan (now Manhattan Prep)

 Course options and pricing current as of date of publication